sergiocasas/sergiocasas.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I’m a Senior Researcher at <a href="https://waabi.ai/" target="_blank">Waabi</a>.
-Here, I apply my own research to the development of self-driving vehicle technology, focusing on autonomy algorithms ranging from perception to motion planning.
+I’m a Staff Researcher at <a href="https://waabi.ai/" target="_blank">Waabi</a>, where I lead our Perception and Behavior Reasoning team.

-I am also a PhD student at the University of Toronto supervised by Professor <a href="http://www.cs.toronto.edu/~urtasun/" target="_blank">Raquel Urtasun</a>, and a member of the <a href="http://learning.cs.toronto.edu/" target="_blank">Machine Learning Group</a> and the <a href="https://vectorinstitute.ai/" target="_blank">Vector Institute</a>.
+I am also a PhD candidate at the University of Toronto supervised by Professor <a href="http://www.cs.toronto.edu/~urtasun/" target="_blank">Raquel Urtasun</a>.
+My research lies at the intersection of computer vision, machine learning, and robotics.